The Jabra Speak 510 is a portable speakerphone that has the size of a hockey puck. But when it comes to audio quality, the Speak 510 is a heavyweight.

 Another case when the buttons light up is when the volume buttons are being pressed.
 In such a scenario, a portion of the dots lights up to show the exact volume level.

 Finally, a portion or all the dots become visible whenever users press the ‘battery’ button.
-Thus, users can peep in how much battery they have left.
+Thus, users can check how much battery they have left.

 The Speak 510 has a permanently attached USB cable.
 When not in use, this cable remains wrapped around the lower part of the speakerphone body.
 This makes it even easier to carry the device around, while also reducing the cable clutter.